bazurbat/jagen/doc/Manual.md

   (`$jagen_project_dir/host`).
 - **jagen_include_dir** — The location of the `include` directory
   (`$jagen_project_dir/include`).
+- **jagen_jobs** — The default number of jobs to run for build commands.
+  Default: the number of processors on the system.
+Overriden by the package-specific `build.jobs` property.
 - **jagen_layer_path** — The list of directories which are searched for unqualified layers.
 - **jagen_layers** — The IFS-separated list of paths for used layers.